-- 8.16 The Derbyshire Dales Retail Study finds no residual expenditure to support additional convenience floorspace in Bakewell on a constant market share basis.
-That is to say there is no quantitative need in the town. - 8.17 The trading implications arising from the delivery of the existing commitments, i.e. Aldi, will likely result in an increase market share for the town as a whole.
-While the authority should plan for these changes, the full impact of this store on its market share will only be known once fully operational.
-The authority should therefore commit to a future assessment of local retail dynamics, although this should be no sooner than twelve months after the opening of the store.
+- 8.15 The Derbyshire Dales Retail Study finds no residual expenditure to support additional convenience floorspace in Bakewell on a constant market share basis.
+That is to say there is no unmet need in the town. - 8.16 The trading implications arising from the delivery of the existing commitments, i.e. Aldi, are a likely increase in market share for the town as a whole.
+While the Authority should plan for these changes, the full impact of this store on market share will only be known once fully operational.
+The Authority should therefore commit to a future assessment of local retail dynamics, although this should be no sooner than twelve months after the opening of the store.